rushfive/RunInfoBuilder/README.md

 A static helper class is provided that makes returning the correct type easier:

 To continue, use `return ProcessResult.Continue`.
 To end early, use `return ProcessResult.End`.

-More details on their usage in specific areas are noted in those sections.

 ---